-Constraints put in place under the Affordable Care Act are hitting doctors where it hurts—not only in their pockets, but also by creating red tape that stops them from finding time to become financially savvy.
+Obamacare is hitting doctors where it hurts: not only in their pockets, but also with red tape, which saps their time to become financially savvy.

 Supreme Court’s Obamacare Ruling Leaves GOP Few Options

 Even if the Republican-led House and Senate were able to pass legislation repealing the health care law, Obama would veto it.

 Key Congressional Committees Get New Leaders

 The start of the new GOP-controlled Congress brings with it new faces to key congressional committees that hold sway over a variety of issues impacting advisors.

 Obamacare Wins U.S. Bond Converts as Slowing Costs Tame CPI

 Regardless of what Americans think about Obamacare, reining in health care costs is winning the support of investors in U.S. Treasuries.